13,506 related texts · 43 related myths · Page 1 of 282

 The Egyptians, according to Legends of the Jews, actually mourned Jacob.
 Why?
 Because they believed his presence had lessened the severity of the famine.
 Instead of lasting the div...

 Three hundred and eighteen men against four armies.
-That's what Abraham brought to the battle—and he won.
-According to Josephus, the trouble started when the cities of Sodom fell u...
+That's what Abraham brought to the battle.
+And he won.
+The Josephus says the trouble started when the cities of Sodom fell under...

 Not just for a little while, but potentially… forever.
 What would you do?
 How far would your trust in the divine stretch?
 That’s the kind of situation Abraham faced, according to P...